 In Scotland, councillors are elected to multi-member wards via single transferable vote, a proportional voting system which allows voters to rank candidates.
 Councils are normally elected as a whole every four years.
 In 2015, the Scottish Parliament extended the franchise in local elections to 16- and 17-year-olds.

 In Wales, councillors are elected to single and multi-member wards using first past the post, and councils come up for election as a whole every four years.
-The Welsh Assembly has recently voted to extend the local franchise – as in Scotland – to 16- and 17-year-olds.
+In 2020, Senedd Cymru (the Welsh parliament) voted to extend the local franchise – as in Scotland – to 16- and 17-year-olds.